NBISweden/IgDiscover-legacy/docs/guide.rst

 This table contains the candidates for novel V genes found by the ``discover`` subcommand.
 As the other files, it is a text file in tab-separated values format, with the first row containing the column headings.
+It can be opened directly in LibreOffice, for example.

 Candidates are found by inspecting all the sequences assigned to a database gene, and clustering them in multiple ways.
 The candidate sequences are found by computing a consensus from each found cluster.